 To Kill A Mocking Bug – of the CRKP or CRAB Variety

 Meropenem stands out as an antibiotic to be used first in ESBL and MDR infections, given its efficacy profile and safety record (see earlier blog).
-It also would seem to be appropriate to use relatively high doses or prolonged infusion Continue reading To Kill A Mocking Bug – of the CRKP or CRAB Variety
+It also would seem to be appropriate to use relatively high doses or prolonged infusion times – or both – to improve T>MIC for the Continue reading To Kill A Mocking Bug – of the CRKP or CRAB Variety

 Plazomicin – A Quick Take On A Complex Drug With A Complex Development Path

 Whenever a new drug is in late stage development, its prospects become the focus of intense scrutiny.
-Plazomicin (ACHN-490), like any Phase 3 drug should be evaluated along the following dimensions: Differentiation: within its class & compared to competitors: Does it Continue reading Plazomicin – A Quick Take On A Complex Drug With A Complex Development Path
+Plazomicin (ACHN-490), like any Phase 3 drug should be evaluated along the following dimensions: Differentiation: within its class & compared to competitors: Does it have a unique clearly definable profile?
+Addressing an unmet need: Continue reading Plazomicin – A Quick Take On A Complex Drug With A Complex Development Path

 Tenofovir, BMD and Monitoring of Renal Function

 The approved tenofovir / Viread label lists not only standard nucleoside-class side effects but also – since an update in 2012 – makes mention of diminished bone mineral density (BMD) in the Warnings / Precautions section.
-Demonstrating that a particular drug affects Continue reading Tenofovir, BMD and Monitoring of Renal Function
+Demonstrating that a particular drug affects BMD in patients who are already at an increased risk Continue reading Tenofovir, BMD and Monitoring of Renal Function